bifurcation/mimi-protocol/draft-barnes-mimi-protocol.md

 ```
 ## Bob adds Cathy and Doug

 Since Bob is now an admin, Bob wants to Cathy and Doug.
 Bob starts by fetching their KeyPackages (assuming Bob already has consent from Cathy and Doug).
-Then Bob commits a `ParticipantListPatch` proposal adding Cathy as both a regular user and administrator, and Doug as a regular user; and Add proposals for all of Cathy's and Doug's KeyPackages.
+Then Bob commits a `AppSync` proposal adding Cathy as both a regular user and administrator, and Doug as a regular user; and Add proposals for all of Cathy's and Doug's KeyPackages.

 If the hub provider accepts the commit, it fans it out so all the active participants receive it, and also forwards the welcome message to Cathy's and Doug's providers.